-I spend a lot of time working with business owners, CFOs, and HR Directors to help them determine the right kind of retirement plan for them and their employees.
-There are quite a few different types of retirement plan options that cater to the particular needs of businesses of varying sizes- from the self-employed individual to large enterprises.
+I spend a lot of time working with business owners, CFOs, and HR Directors to help them determine the best retirement plan option for themselves and their employees.
+There are quite a few different types of retirement plan options that cater to the particular needs of businesses of varying sizes, from the self-employed individual to large enterprises.
 Three retirement plan options stand-out depending on what you want to accomplish with your plan and how much flexibility you need.
 These are: 401(k) plans, SEP IRAs, and SIMPLE IRAs.

-It can be complicated to wade through the “alphabet soup” of options, so let’s review some essentials before determining what may be the best fit.
+It can be complicated to wade through the options, so let’s review some essentials before determining what may be the best retirement plan fit.

 The 401(k) Plan

 By far the most popular retirement plan offered to employees is the 401(k) plan.
 Of the various options, the 401(k) plan offers the most flexibility and the highest contribution limits.
 The 401(k) plan is often preferred because it enables business owners and employees to make the most consistent tax deferred contributions.
 In 2017, employees can contribute up to $18,000 if under 50 years of age, $24,000 if 50 or older.
 If coupled with a profit sharing plan, the total contribution limits are even higher.

 Not only do 401(k)s offer higher contribution limits than most other plan options, but they also offer more choices in terms of plan design to manage business costs and savings goals.
 For instance, you can institute a discretionary match on employee contributions, implement vesting parameters on match dollars, or offer a Roth 401(k) option for owners and employees that may fear higher tax rates down the road.
 You can also allow features such as employee loans or hardship withdrawals for increased flexibility.